top of page

 Karm Yog and Karm Sanyas Yog

-In this chapter, Shri Krishna compares Karm Yog (working without attachment) and Karm Sanyas Yog (renunciation of worldly activities), indicating which path is superior for attaining the Supreme Goal of Moksha.
+Context: In this chapter, Shri Krishna compares Karm Yog (working without attachment) and Karm Sanyas Yog (renunciation of worldly activities), indicating which path is superior for attaining the Supreme Goal of Moksha.
 He further elucidates the mental state characteristic of a genuine yogi.

 Verse 1